This project is included in the BHF-IFR Program for the Balkans

 Renfrew, C. and Paul B..
 Archaeology: Theories, Methods and Practice.
 New York, 2006.

-The nearest air terminals: Skopje, Macedonia (80 km) and Thessaloniki, Greece (160 km) - don't forget checking the low cost flight options!
-If participants arrive by plane to these airports, a transfer to Stobi may be arranged by request.
-Individual or group transfers' price may vary depending on both distance and number of passengers from 30 to 110 EUR.
+The nearest airports: Skopje, Macedonia (80 km/49 mi) and Thessaloniki, Greece (160 km/100 mi) - don't forget to check the low-cost flight options!
+Transfers to Stobi from these airports may be arranged by request. (please, specify this in your application form).
+Individual or group transfer prices may vary, depending on the number of passengers, from 30 to 110 EUR.

 Accommodation: Participants will be accommodated in the recently renovated air-conditioned cabins at the archaeological base next to the ancient ruins of Stobi, in rooms with two to three beds.
 Every cabin has 4 bedrooms + living room, 2 bathrooms with showers and WC.
-A washing machine and Wi-Fi are available for free.
+A washing machine and Wi-Fi are available for free at the site.

 Meals: Three meals (fresh, homemade food) per day are covered by the admission fee.
 They usually take place (except the lunch packages during the excursions) at the base's premises.
 Requests for vegetarian food are accepted.